Thickness or height of your terrace structure

 -

-Thanks to the drainage mortar, moisture is always removed and your terrace floor will not freeze, silt up or expand, so that your driveway or terrace will last extra long.
-Draining mortar consists of (grave) porphyry 2-6 mm stones, mixed with cement.
-Calculate here how much drainage mortar you need for your job and order your drainage mortar silo via the Staenis webshop.
-With a silo on your site you can make fresh drainage mortar at your own pace and for a few weeks.
-Handy, because that way you can choose your own schedule.
+Thanks to the drainage mortar, moisture is always drained away and your terrace floor will not freeze, become sandy, or expand, which means your driveway or terrace will last much longer.
+Draining mortar consists of (gravé) porphyry 2-6 mm stones, mixed with cement.
+Calculate here how much drainage mortar you need for your project and order your drainage mortar silo via the Staenis webshop.
+With a silo on your site, you can produce fresh drainage mortar at your own pace and for several weeks.
+Convenient, because this way you can choose your own schedule.

-Good to know: You can of course also use sand cement screed.
-Make sure to provide a draining substrate, so that the screed can always dry out or drip into the substrate.
+Good to know: You can of course also use sand-cement screed.
+Just make sure to have a draining subfloor, so that the screed can always dry out or drain into the subfloor.

-How high should a floor structure for a driveway or terrace be?
+How thick should a floor structure for a driveway or terrace be?

-The necessary height (thickness) of your terrace structure depends on various factors.
+The required height (thickness) of your terrace construction depends on various factors.
 Do you know how your driveway or terrace will be used, and how intensively?
-Check in the table below which load class the pavement must have.
+Then check in the table below which load class the paving must have.
 The load class is indicated in kiloNewtons (kN).

-To illustrate: If your terrace or driveway will be used by pedestrians and cyclists, you aim for load class 2.
+For illustration: If your terrace or driveway will be used by pedestrians and cyclists, you should aim for load class 2.
 This corresponds to a minimum breaking load of 3.5 kN.
-For areas that are occasionally used by cars, light vehicles and/or motorcycles, the floor must again have a load class 3.
+For areas that are occasionally used by cars, light vehicles, and/or motorcycles, the floor must have a load class of 3.
 This corresponds to a minimum breaking load of 6.0 kN.

-Now check in the table below which thicknesses the layers of your terrace or driveway should have, and how high the total terrace structure will be.
+Now check in the table below which thicknesses the layers of your terrace or driveway should have, and how high the total terrace construction will be.

-Tip: Look at the type of surface on which your terrace will be built and then at the necessary class of load.
-The type of surface on which the terrace will be laid will have an impact on the thickness of the concrete rubble and drainage mortar layer.
+Tip: Check the type of subsoil on which your terrace will be placed and then the required load class.
+The type of subsoil on which the terrace will be laid will impact the thickness of the crushed concrete and drainage mortar layer.

-What does my ideal terrace structure on full ground look like?
+What does my ideal terrace construction on natural ground look like?

-Terrace construction on full ground - terrace / driveway - ceramic tiles, natural stone and vowels
+Terrace construction on solid ground - terrace/driveway - ceramic tiles, natural stone and pavers

 -